logicalclocks/feature-store-api/README.md

 Hopsworks Feature Store API
 ===========================

-HSFS is the new library to interact with the Hopsworks Feature Store.
-The library makes creating new features, feature groups and training datasets easier.
+HSFS is the library to interact with the Hopsworks Feature Store.
+The library makes creating new features, feature groups and training datasets easy.

 The library can be used in two modes:

 - Spark mode : For data engineering jobs that create and write features into the feature store or generate training datasets.
 It requires a Spark environment such as the one provided in the Hopsworks platform or Databricks.
 In Spark mode, HSFS provides binding both for Python and JVM languages.

 - Python mode : For data science jobs to explore the features available in the feature store, generate training datasets and feed them in a training pipeline.
 Python mode requires just a Python interpreter and can be used both in Hopsworks from Python Jobs/Jupyter Kernels, Amazon SageMaker, KubeFlow.